matthew-shaw/blog/docs/posts/fitness-journey.md

 ## Where do I start?

 I know from experience that setting a large, far-future goal isn't going to keep me motivated.
-I need small, incremental, achiveable goals, and to be able to clearly see my progress against them.
+I need small, incremental, achievable goals, and to be able to clearly see my progress against them.
 This keeps me on the dopamine reward train.
 So, I'm setting interim goals of losing **5% of my bodyweight at a time**.
 Each time I achieve one of these small goals, I set another 5% reduction goal, and so on.
 But I can't do that forever, so what's my _ultimate_ goal?
 Even if it isn't what I'm working towards _right now_, I still need to know where I'm trying to get to in the long run.

 ## Where am I going?

 I've done a lot of reading and research about _"ideal weight"_ and of course there are many different studies and methodologies that lead to many different answers.
-For myself as a 172 cm tall, 39 year old male:
+For myself as a 172 cm tall, 39-year-old male:

 | Formula         | Weight (kg) |
 | --------------- | ----------- |